This Week in Petroleum History, Feb. 24 – March 2

 In Taft, the West Kern Oil Museum also has images from the 1920s showing more than 7,000 wooden derricks covering 21 miles in southwestern Kern County, according to Executive Director Arianna Mace.

-Run almost entirely by volunteers — and celebrating its 50th anniversary in 2023 — the oil museum collects, preserves, and exhibits equipment telling the story of the Midway Sunset field, which, by 1915, produced half of the oil in California.
+Run almost entirely by volunteers — and celebrating its 50th anniversary in 2023 — the oil museum collects, preserves, and exhibits equipment telling the story of the Midway-Sunset field, which, by 1915, produced half of the oil in California.
 The state led the nation in oil production at the time.

 Since 1946, Taft residents have annually celebrated “Oildorado.”
 The community in 2010 dedicated a 30-foot Oil Worker Monument with a derrick and bronze sculptures of Kern County petroleum pioneers.

 Both Kern County museums played credited roles in the 2008 Academy Award-winning movie “There Will Be Blood.”
-Production staff visited each while researching realistic California wooden derricks and oil production machinery.
+Production staff visited each museum while researching realistic California wooden derricks and oil production machinery.
 During a visit to the West Kern Oil Museum, the film’s production designer purchased copies of authentic 1914 cable-tool derrick blueprints.

 ______________________